robomq/robomq.io/docs/request-reply.md

 **Java client AMQP library**

-The Java library we use for this example can be found at <https://www.rabbitmq.com/java-client.html>.
+The Java library we use for this example can be found at <a href="https://www.rabbitmq.com/java-client.html" target="_blank">https://www.rabbitmq.com/java-client.html</a>.

 Download the library jar file, then import this library in your program `import com.rabbitmq.client.*;` and compile your source code with the jar file.
 For example,